 Where work is carried out by an author in their capacity as an employee of a company, copyright will be owned by the company.
-An authorized signatory of the company must therefore sign the Agreement.
-If you are an employee of Amgen, please download a copy of the company addendum from the link below and return your signed license agreement along with the addendum:
+An authorized signatory of the company must therefore sign the agreement under “Company/institution-owned work.”
+If you are employed by one of the companies below, please follow the specific instructions:

 Most Authors can sign a standard agreement under “Other ownership.”
 If you are employed by an organization that requires a non-standard agreement, please follow the specific instructions below and submit it per the journal's licensing workflow (usually through your Author Services dashboard).
 If you need further assistance, please contact firstname.lastname@example.org.

 For contributions where there are multiple copyright owners, one author or authorized representative can sign on behalf of co-authors in the same category.
 The Responsible Corresponding Author needs to download the appropriate forms in coordination with their co-authors and submit them per the journal’s licensing workflow (usually through their Author Services dashboard).
 For articles with authors employed by multiple government agencies, companies, or organizations, one signature is needed per agency/company/organization – uploading a separate file for each group is acceptable.
 For example, where there is a government-employed author and a non-government employed author, each author must sign the appropriate agreement/section.